Brandon Car Accident Lawyer

 Some of the state’s—and, indeed, the nation’s—most dangerous roads run through or near Brandon.
 These preventable accidents leave too many blameless people with wrecked cars and bodies, hospital and mechanic’s bills, and immeasurable pain.

-At Boohoff Law, we care about those who suffer severe injuries in car accidents in Brandon.
-Our Brandon car accident lawyers will work diligently to advocate your interests against those responsible for your injuries.
+At Boohoff Law, our Brandon personal injury lawyers care about those who suffer severe injuries in car accidents in our community.
+Our Brandon car accident attorneys will work diligently to advocate your interests against those responsible for your injuries.
 We regularly obtain big results for our clients.
 Call us today to see if we can do the same for you.

-Hillsborough County in Florida, home to Brandon, is the most dangerous large county in the United States, with 9.2 fatalities per 100,000 commuters.
+Hillsborough County is home to Brandon.
+It is the most dangerous large county in the United States, with 9.2 fatalities per 100,000 commuters.
 I-75 is the most dangerous roadway in the area.
 Indeed, Florida had five of the top 15 most dangerous counties in the survey of recent accident data.

-Boohoff Law has helped clients involving various types of car accidents.
+The injury accident lawyers at Boohoff Law have helped clients involving various types of car accidents.

 Among those we have litigated or settled are: